miguel-angel-monjas/master-thesis/doc/h2o-setup.md

 Type :help for more information.
 ```

+If you go to the Spark cluster UI, you'll notice, under the **Running Applications** section, a Spark Shell application.
+As far as Spark is concerned, `sparkling-shell` is simply another Spark Shell.

 Next, let's create an H2O cluster inside the Spark cluster, by running the following code in the Sparkling Shell:
 ```java
 import org.apache.spark.h2o._